originphp/user_authentication/README.md

 [http://localhost:8000/login](http://localhost:8000/login)

-> This will take you to the  `loginRedirect` setting you setup in your AppController
+> This will take you to the  `loginRedirect` setting you setup in your AppLicationcontroller

 To start the password reset process